 Pick-up and delivery for lunch and dinner from this Sicilian restaurant in Chippendale's Central Park precinct are both available.
 View the full menu here, and call 02 9281 1500 to place an order.

-There's a different kind of offering from Central American restaurant Panama House, who've introduced a new meal kit menu.
+This Central American Bondi restaurant has introduced a meal kit menu.
 Each pack is kitted out with the ingredients needed to prepare a meal in thirty minutes or less, for maximum freshness.
-They're also partnering with Diffferent Drop for handy wine pairings.
+They're also partnering with online retailer Different Drop for handy wine pairings.

 What began as a Sydney Vegan Market stall is now a home delivery service that's 100% plant-based and plastic-free.
 Expect comfort classics like risotto, casserole, tagine, shakshuka and more.

 Vegans in search of Italian need not look any further than this Bondi Road outpost for all things plant-based and pasta-focused.
 The Bondi Road bolthole's sought-after gnocchi is available to be picked up and delivered, along with a host of antipasti like arancini and polenta chips, but if you'd prefer to live large, you can add a one-kilo lasagne to your cart.
 Order here.